ALILODHI-cloud/UVAmacro/post_1/body.md

 ### Regression analysis

-Figure 2 shows a clear steepening of the 2s10s, relative to fair value, over the shaded sample.
+Figure 2 shows a clear steepening of the 2s10s, relative to fair value, over the shaded sample (the average residual over this period is ~5 times the model standard error).
 Indeed, over that sample, the curve outperforms its beta to the 1y1y swap rate (Figure 3).